pvz122/PromeFuzz/README.md

 For more details, see our [preprinted paper](paper/ccs25-full.pdf), accepted at ACM CCS 2025.

-> *PromeFuzz* draws its name from Prometheus, the Greek god of forethought, reflecting the tool’s knowledge-driven approach to harness generation and vulnerability discovery.
+> *PromeFuzz* draws its name from the Greek god Prometheus, meaning forethought.

 ## ✨ Highlights